About

 -

-Started my internship at the Amazon RufusX team in London.
+Internship at the Amazon RufusX team in London.

 -